 On a warm day, convection begins when the air close to the surface warms enough to become buoyant and start rising.
 This process is called free convection.
 The temperature at which free convection begins is called the convective temperature.
-When the convective temperature is reached on a clear, hot, and humid day, the atmosphere becomes widespread explosive development of thunderstorms begins.
-The height at which moisture in the rising air condenses is called the convective condensation level (CCL).
+When the convective temperature is reached on a clear, hot, and humid day, the atmosphere becomes widespread and explosive development of thunderstorms begins.
+The height at which the rising air condenses moisture is called the convective condensation level (CCL).

 Air parcels at the surface buoyantly lift and require no other mechanisms to start lifting.
-There are other ways of getting air parcels at the surface to begin lifting, even if the air near the surface is stable (it is below convective temperature).
+There are other ways of getting air parcels at the surface to begin lifting, even if the air near the surface is stable (below convective temperature).
 There needs to be another lifting mechanism that pushes the air to a height where it becomes buoyant and begins to rise.
 The height at which moisture in the rising air condenses is now called the lifted condensation level (LCL)

-A typical way of forcing air parcels upwards is along a boundary, such as a cold front or warm front.
+A typical way of forcing air parcels upwards is along a boundary, such as a cold or warm front.
 A cold front effectively bulldozes the warm air ahead of it, forcing it upwards.
 The case is reversed along a warm front: the warmer (less dense) air is forced over the wedge of cold air, which is being slowly pushed forward by the warm air (see figures below).
 The cold front can be a large (synoptic) scale front of the boundary of cool air flowing out of an already existing thunderstorm (outflow boundary).

 On a warm front, warm air pushes on the colder air ahead of it.
 As the warm, moist air is more buoyant than cold air, it is pushed up and over the cold air.
-The cold air forms a wedge, which is slowly pushed away by the warm air.
+The cold air forms a wedge, slowly pushed away by the warm air.
 More often than not, a warm front produces relatively shallow convection and mostly moderate rain showers.
 In some cases, thunderstorms also form on the warm front.

-Interesting fact: in Tornado alley, thunderstorms on warm fronts are prolific producers of tornadoes
+Interesting fact: in Tornado Alley, thunderstorms on warm fronts are prolific producers of tornadoes

 Another way of initiating convection is orographic lift: air moves horizontally over flat terrain but is forced upwards when it encounters higher terrain (hills, mountains).

-Recap: when warm, moist air near the ground is heated by the Sun it may become warm enough to start lifting convectively.
+Recap: When warm, moist air near the ground is heated by the Sun, it may become warm enough to start lifting convectively.
 The temperature at which this process begins is called convective temperature.
 If this temperature is not reached, convection will not begin.

 Measures of convective instability

 There are many different kinds of measures of convective instability.
 The most common, and you will come across in virtually an in-depth forecast or storm chaser discussions, is CAPE = Convective Available Potential Energy.
-Chances are you have heard storm chasers and enthusiasts talk about this “CAPE this, CAPE that…”.
+Chances are you have heard storm chasers and enthusiasts talk about this: “CAPE this, CAPE that…”.
 CAPE is fuel for convection – and thunderstorms.